 - If you have thin lips, don’t use dark lipsticks.
 They make them look smaller.
 Use bright colors instead.

 - Always clean cosmetic brushes and do not share them.
 It’s possible to transfer bacteria this way.
 While applying makeup, the brush spreads germs all over your clean face.
 Attempt to clean cosmetic brushes weekly if not after each use.

 - Refuse to use makeup that is expired!
 Look for and read the dates on your products.
 Using makeup that is out of date can cause skin irritation and infection.
 Lipstick is one of the products to watch out for due to it being present in your mouth.
 Trash them after a year.
 If there is an unusual odor or flakiness, toss them in the can.
 Liquid and cream foundations that have started to change color or appears to be crumbly after a year should not be used.
 Powder makeup should last for a couple of years.

 - Do you remember when your mother told you to smile as she applied your blush?
 Well, don’t do that anymore.
-When you return your face to its natural resting position, the color on your cheeks winds up being lower than you intended.
+When you return your face to its natural resting position, the color on your cheeks is now lower than it should be.

 - You shouldn’t use an under-eye concealer two shades lighter than your complexion or skin tone.
 Use one shade lighter or a half shade than the foundation.
 If you don’t wear a foundation, then choose one close to your natural complexion.
 It will brighten the skin under your eyes without creating a contrast.

 Break Up to Makeup

 As another piece of makeup advice, don’t be a follower.
 Not every trend is for you.
 While Becky may look fab in extremely long lashes, you may not.
 Don’t wear cool blue shades or draw on eyebrows if it makes you look like a cartoon character.
 Stay true to yourself and not to the trends.

 Do treat yourself to a professional makeup artist at least once a year.
 It will give you a fresh face and you’ll also get some great tips replacing your makeup mistakes.